 Press the control to move the seat forward, backward, up or down.

-Memory seats (if equipped)
+Memory seats/rearview mirrors/adjustable pedals (if equipped)

 This system allows automatic positioning of the driver seat, outside rearview mirrors, and adjustable pedals to three programmable positions.

 The memory seat control is located on the driver door.